icons8/lunacy-docs/docs/release-notes/index.md

 ### Improvements and fixes

 - Improved hardware compatibility.
-- Fixed critical bug of images loss on each save.
 - Improved startup time on macOS.
+- A critical bug causing image losses was fixed.

 ## 10.6